 While there’s no doubt a perfectly chosen inspirational quote or motivational saying goes hand-in-hand with the “zen state” that follows a great yoga session, sometimes you need to freshen things up and try out new passages — to keep those good vibes rolling after each session.

 That’s why we reached out to industry experts to learn their favorite quotes to end their classes full of love and positivity.

 11 Inspirational Quotes to End Your Yoga Class

-International yoga teacher and founder of the Wild Yoga Tribe, Lily Allen-Duenas has a few quotes she loves to end her classes with.
+International yoga teacher and founder of the Wild Yoga Tribe, Lily Allen-Duenas has a few quotes she loves to end her yoga classes with.
 Her favorite passages remind students that “through awareness of the body and the breath, there are seeds of enlightenment there.”

 - Wherever you are, simply becoming aware of your body and whatever state of relaxation, tension, or pain (or even all of them at once, in different areas) is there, you already are realizing some understanding, some awakening, some awareness—some enlightenment.

 - No effort on the yoga path is ever lost, nor can any obstacle ever hold one back forever.
 Just a little progress on this path can protect one from the greatest fear. —Bhagavad Gita, Chapter 2, Verse 40

 Natalia Maldonado of Warrior Life Code is a certified hot yoga, author and coach living in Miami, Florida.
 She likes to end her class with a few poetic words from Rumi.
 She also uses some beautiful words on yoga from Madonna to inspire her clients.